Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Underground Muons

 \subsection{Shower Equilibrium}

-While the shower equilibrium principle provides the theoretical justification for our simplified rock geometry in \textsc{geant4}, the minimum rock thickness required to achieve this equilibrium must be empirically determined for the specific material composition at each site.
+While the shower equilibrium principle provides the theoretical justification for our simplified rock geometry in \textsc{geant4}, the minimum rock thickness required to achieve this equilibrium (constant average secondary production per muon) must be empirically determined for the specific material composition at each site.
 To establish this critical thickness, we conducted a systematic study using a rectangular rock volume with dimensions \SI{15}{m} $\times$ \SI{10}{m} $\times$ \SI{10}{m} simulated in \textsc{geant4}.

 Muons were injected along the long axis of the volume, and the number of secondary particles and their transverse propagation distances (perpendicular to the muon momentum) were recorded in \SI{0.5}{cm} segments from the surface down to a depth of \SI{10}{m}.
 Special attention was given to neutron counting to prevent double-counting from inelastic scattering events, where \textsc{geant4} terminates the original neutron track and registers all resulting final-state neutrons as new particles.
-This simulation was repeated using the full energy spectrum for both SPH and CLI sites, as well as monoenergetic beams at $\langle E_{\mu}\rangle$, \SI{50}{GeV}, \SI{500}{GeV}, and \SI{5000}{GeV} to assess energy-dependent equilibrium behavior.
+This simulation was repeated using the full energy spectrum ($E_{\rm FULL}$) for both SPH and CLI sites, as well as monoenergetic beams at $\langle E_{\mu}\rangle$ = \SI{98}{GeV}, \SI{50}{GeV}, \SI{500}{GeV}, and \SI{5000}{GeV} to assess energy-dependent equilibrium behavior.

 The simulation results for the SPH are shown in Figures \ref{avg_sec_prod} and \ref{avg_trans}, where the transverse distance and secondary production exhibit a slight non-zero slope beyond equilibrium, which arises from muon energy loss in the rock during propagation.
-With respect to the transverse distance, this corresponds to a relatively higher amount of secondary transverse momentum; however, the variation in this change is much less than the average secondary transverse propagation distance at stability.
+With respect to the transverse distance, this corresponds to a relatively higher amount of secondary transverse momentum; however, the variation in this change, on the order of of a few mm, is much less than the average secondary transverse propagation distance at stability.
 Therefore, this effect does not result in any significant change in the total number of secondaries capable of escaping the rock into the cavern, and thus no systematic uncertainty is assigned.

 The non-zero slope in the secondary production is expected, since muon energy loss is required to produce secondary particles.
 The concern would be large differences in muon energy loss when transferring primary muons from \textsc{mute} to \textsc{geant4} to complete the propagation to depth.
 Performing a direct comparison of the muon energy loss through \SI{10}{m} of rock between \textsc{proposal} and \textsc{geant4} shows a negligible difference between the muon energies tested (see Fig.~\ref{pp_v_g4}).
 Furthermore, since the SPH and CLI geometries correspond to minimum and maximum depths that are only subsets of the total \SI{10}{m}, any discrepancy in energy loss is necessarily smaller than that demonstrated for the full depth and therefore negligible for the purposes of this analysis.
 Because the comparison establishes that the potential differences between the two propagation methods are below the level of relevance to the underground flux determination ($\sim$ \SI{1e-2}{\%}), we assign no additional systematic uncertainty associated with this effect.